MyMICDS/MyMICDS-v2/API Endpoints.md

 ### `/notifications/unsubscribe`
-**Requires user to be logged in.** Unsubscribes the user from certain email types.
+Unsubscribes the user from certain email types.

 #### Parameters
+- `user` - Username of account to unsubscribe. _(Optional, send this as an alternative to being logged in and sending JWT.)_
+- `hash` - Random string embedded in link to confirm user received the email. _(Optional, send this as an alternative to being logged in and sending JWT.)_
 - `scopes` - Either single string or array of strings of valid email types to unsubscribe from.

 #### Response